bdbao/AI-Noise-Reduction-in-Speech/README.md

 <img src="img/validation_timeserie_examples.png" alt="validation examples timeserie" title="Time serie validation examples" />

-You can have a look at these displays/audios in the jupyter notebook `demo_predictions.ipynb` that I provide in the `./demo_data` folder.

 Below, I show the corresponding gif of the spectrogram denoising gif (top of the repository) in the time serie domain.

 <img src="img/denoise_ts_10classes.gif" alt="Timeserie denoising" title="Speech enhancement"/>